 Can you be excused from paying the tax?

-Portions of your property may be excluded from the assessed value when determining the Use and Occupancy Tax.
+No. You can’t be excused from paying the tax.
+However, portions of your property may be excluded from the assessed value when determining the Use and Occupancy Tax.
 This results in a lower total tax amount owed.
 Exemptions include:

 - The portion of real estate used for living space.
 Residential rental activity is not subject to the tax.
 When a tenant uses the property as both a residence and a place of business, only the area used for living space is exempt from the tax.